DragonMounts-Team/DM-SpellboundSkies-Bedrock/README.md

 ## License
 The add-on's binaries, as well as it's entire code is licensed under **All Rights Reserved**.

-Dragon Mounts: Spellbound Skies are owned by Myro.
+Dragon Mounts: Spellbound Skies is owned by Myro.

 © 2018-2025 Dragon Mounts Team.